hagna/xyz/README.md

 ## Custom Authentication

 To perform custom authentication use the `-auth` option.
-To illustrate this, we'll run Y and Z on the same server.
+To illustrate this, we'll run Y and Z on the same server. `-auth` implies no `-noverify`

 Start the relay (Y) with a custom auth script: